Ray Kroc: McDonald's

-During the 1960s, a wave of new fast food chains appeared that copied McDonald's model, including Burger King, Burger Chef, Arby's, KFC, and Hardee's.
 Kroc became frustrated with the McDonald brothers' desire to maintain a small number of restaurants.
 The brothers also consistently told Kroc he could not make changes to things such as the original blueprint, but despite Kroc's pleas, the brothers never sent any formal letters that legally allowed the changes in the chain.
-In 1961, he bought the company for $2.7 million, calculated so as to ensure each brother received $1 million after taxes.
+In 1961, he bought the company for $2.7 million, the figure that the brothers gave him when pressed for an amount.
+Kroc went "ballistic" over hearing the amount and asked if he could pay it incrementally, but the brothers refused.
 Obtaining the funds for the buyout was difficult due to existing debt from expansion.
 However, Harry Sonneborn, whom Kroc referred to as his "financial wizard", was able to raise the required funds.

 At the closing, Kroc became annoyed that the brothers would not transfer to him the real estate and rights to the original San Bernardino location.
 The brothers had told Kroc they were giving the operation, property and all, to the founding employees.
-In his anger, Kroc later opened a new McDonald's restaurant near the original McDonald's, which had been renamed "The Big M" because the brothers had neglected to retain rights to the name.
-"The Big M" closed six years later.
+In his anger, Kroc later opened a new McDonald's restaurant near the original McDonald's, which had been renamed the Big M because the brothers had neglected to retain rights to the name.
+Kroc felt that no one would want to eat at a restaurant called "Kroc's" and therefore was adamant about obtaining the rights to "McDonald's".

+After Kroc opened the nearby McDonald's, the Big M eventually closed.
 It is alleged that as part of the buyout Kroc promised, based on a handshake agreement, to continue the annual 1% royalty of the original agreement, but there is no evidence of this beyond a claim by a nephew of the McDonald brothers.
 Neither of the brothers publicly expressed disappointment over the deal.
 Speaking to someone about the buyout, Richard McDonald reportedly said that he had no regrets.

 Kroc maintained the assembly line "Speedee Service System" for hamburger preparation that was introduced by the McDonald brothers in 1948.
 He standardized operations, ensuring every burger would taste the same in every restaurant.
 He set strict rules for franchisees on how the food was to be made, portion sizes, cooking methods and times, and packaging.
 Kroc also rejected cost-cutting measures like using soybean filler in the hamburger patties.
 These strict rules also were applied to customer service standards with such mandates that money be refunded to clients whose orders were not correct or to customers who had to wait more than five minutes for their food.

-By the time of Kroc's death, the chain had 7,500 outlets in the United States and in 31 other countries and territories.
+By the time of Kroc's death in 1984, McDonald's had 7,500 outlets in the United States and in 31 other countries and territories.
 The total system-wide sales of its restaurants were more than $8 billion in 1983, and his personal fortune amounted to some $600 million.